linhngocle2000/collaborative-carrier-network/Bundle.md

 A bundle is a list of transport request.
 A bundle has fixed size and contains only transport requests which make profit to a special depot location.
-The number of transport requests in a bundle has to be equal or smaller than the size of bundle (currently set to 3).
-There is a limit to the maximum number of bundles.
-As long as the amount of bundles doesn't exceed this limit, new bundle is generated until no more new bundle can be generated.
+The number of transport requests in a bundle has to be equal or smaller than the size of bundle (currently set to 5).
 A bundle that contains only transport requests that are elements in another bundle, in other words, a bundle that is a subset of another bundle, will be deleted.
 New bundle will then be generated based on another special depot location.

 > <b>Example 1:</b> If bundle **A = {R1, R2, R3}** and bundle **B = {R2, R4, R5}**, then both bundles are retained.